 Partnership is a critical success factor for long term access to data from small or short-lived projects.
 This depends on a thoughtful dialogue between the project team and their preservation partner.
 Thorough documentation will be required.

-Project Director: Professor Julian Dowdeswell; Deputy Project Director: Heather Lane; Project Manager: Naomi Boneham; Documentation Assistants: Frank Bowles and Willow Silvani; Digitisation Assistant: Jeny Newberry, sally Verrall and Tim Banting; Education Officer: Mel Rouse; Post Processing Assistant: John Bird; Research Curator: Dr Huw Lewis-Jones.
-For long term access and preservation, SPRI were able to negotiate the assistance of Cambridge University's repository DSpace@ Cambridge.
+Project Director: Professor Julian Dowdeswell; Deputy Project Director: Heather Lane; Project Manager: Naomi Boneham; Documentation Assistant: Willow Silvani; Digitisation Assistant: Tim Banting; Education Officer: Mel Rouse; Post Processing Assistant: John Bird; Research Curator: Dr Huw Lewis-Jones.
+For long term access and preservation, SPRI were able to negotiate the assistance of Cambridge University's repository DSpace@Cambridge.
 They were also able to obtain a dedicated IT support from CARET (Centre for Applied Research in Educational Technologies) to assist with educational outputs.

-The project staff showed a passion for and understanding of their material which is inspiring and is characteristic of specialized and relatively small scale digitization projects.
+The project staff showed a passion and understanding of their material which is inspiring and is characteristic of specialized and relatively small scale digitization projects.
 Utilizing the services offered by associated University departments (in particular DSpace@Cambridge but also CARET) demonstrated the spirit of collaboration which is essential when operating on this scale.
 It is also a demonstration of an understanding of the project's skills base strengths and weaknesses.

 Collaboration has not simply benefitted SPRI but has also supported cognate local projects.
-Partnership with the Cambridge Image Management Project has provided the basis for a shared image management system that allows users to deposit into or extract from a joint image catalogue.
+Partnership with the Cambridge Image Management project has provided the basis for a shared image management system that allows users to deposit into or extract from a joint image catalogue.

-Issues to do with staffing were a recurrent theme among many of the projects funded by the JISC Digitization Programme.
+Issues to do with staffing were a recurrent theme among many of the projects funded by the JISC digitization programme.
 Staff on the Freeze Frame Project were given contracts which lasted the lifetime of the project.
 The resulting paradox - evident in many digitization projects - is that the project reaches a climax just as the staff are about to leave.
 In the short term this creates a risk to the successful completion of the project: in the long-term the loss of specialist knowledge which underpinned the project puts the outputs at risk.
 SPRI have identified this as a risk and have documented everything they do to assist handover of the project.
 This is a recommended action for all such projects as the short contract lifespan can result in a 'brain drain' if the project has been inadequately documented.

 An example of what could happen if this documentation is inadequate could be that if the descriptive metadata for an image were identified as incorrect after the completion of the project, then either the DSpace@Cambridge staff or the permanent SPRI staff would need to manage the correction of update.
+But one cannot assume that they were involved in the initial The resulting paradox - evident in many digitization projects - is that the project reaches a climax just as staff are about to leave.
+In the short term this creates a risk to the successful completion of the project: in the long-term the loss of specialist knowledge which underpinned the project puts the outputs at risk.

-But one cannot assume that they were involved in the initial project so would not necessarily be confident in doing so.
+project so would not necessarily be confident in doing so.
 Moreover, any divergence between the data sets used to deliver and preserve the service could be amplified.
 By documenting all aspects of the project, permanent staff at SPRI will have a much improved capability to preserve the intellectual content of the digitised collection for the long term.